nayish/regex-workshop/README.md

 In order to check that a given text starts with a specific pattern we can use the `^` character and in order to check if it ends with a specific pattern we can use the `$` character - these are called *Anchors*.

-`\b` is another Anchor that can be used to check if the pattern is at the end of a word.
+`\b` is another Anchor that can be used to check if the pattern is at a word's [boundry](https://javascript.info/regexp-boundary).

 **Example:** `"ick$"` is a regular expression that only matches a given text if it has the letters `i` `c` `k` in that order and then the text immediately ends.
 So for the text `"Pickle Rick"` since it ends with `ick` it matched our Regex.
 For the text `"Rick and Morty"`, although it contains the pattern `ick`, it doesn't end with it, so it does not match the pattern.